namtonthat/dagster-ecs/README.md

 ### ✅ Pre-deployment Checklist

 - [ ] DAG appears in local Dagster UI
-- [ ] All assets materialize successfully
+- [ ] All assets materialise successfully
 - [ ] S3 operations use correct prefix
 - [ ] No linting or type errors
 - [ ] Tests pass